 Most of the deer in this zone are migratory and winter in the lower elevations on the Nevada side.
-Summer range habitat is limited, and weather conditions such as persistent drought has caused shifts in migration strategy, concentrating deer year-round on limited summer range.
+Summer range habitats are limited, and weather conditions such as persistent drought have caused shifts in migration strategy, concentrating deer year-round on limited summer range.
 This could change the herd dynamics drastically.

-• State /Collaborative Action: Fully analyze existing legacy data, including data available from NDOW, using new BBMM methods to establish baseline migration activities.
-Develop ongoing monitoring activities to monitor potential shifts in migration strategies and adapt management as needed.
+- State /Collaborative Action: Fully analyze existing telemetry data, including data available from NDOW, using new BBMM methods to establish baseline migration activities.
+Develop ongoing monitoring activities to monitor potential shifts in migration strategies and adapt management as needed. - Collaborative Action: Provide or maintain existing water development (guzzler) to combat arid conditions and lack of water sources.